Expanding Opportunities in Alternative Assets for Defined Contribution Plans | CBIZ

 Table of Contents

-The landscape of retirement investing is on the brink of transformation.
-A recent executive order from the Trump Administration1 aims to open the doors for alternative assets—such as private equity, hedge funds, real estate, and permanent capital vehicles—to be included in defined contribution (DC) plans like 401(k)s.
-This policy shift, which instructs the Department of Labor (DOL) and the Securities and Exchange Commission (SEC) to review and reform existing regulations, is set to reshape how Americans save for retirement and what investment advisers and auditors must do to keep pace.
+The landscape of retirement investing is possibly on the brink of transformation.
+A recent executive order from the Trump Administration1 aims to open the doors for alternative assets—such as private equity, real estate, cryptocurrency, and permanent capital vehicles—to be included in defined contribution (DC) plans like 401(k)s.
+This policy shift, which instructs the Department of Labor (DOL) and the Securities and Exchange Commission (SEC) to review and reform existing regulations, could reshape how some Americans save for retirement and what investment advisers and auditors must do to keep pace.

 Why the Executive Order Matters

-For years, DC plans have been the primary vehicle for U.S. retirement savings, yet their investment menus have remained largely limited to traditional stocks and bonds.
-Regulatory barriers and fiduciary concerns have kept DC plan sponsors from investing in private market investments, benefiting from diversification and potentially higher risk-adjusted returns.
+For decades, DC plans have been the primary vehicle for U.S. retirement savings, yet their investment menus have remained largely limited to traditional stocks and bonds.
+This has arguably been for good reason.
+Critical fiduciary concerns, and related regulations, have intended to help ensure investment options are in the best interest of plan participants.
+This, however, has kept DC plan sponsors from investing in private market investments, potentially benefitting from diversification and possibly higher risk-adjusted returns.

 The executive order seeks to address these limitations by: